-With Segment, trying new tools was simple.
+With Twilio Segment, trying new tools was simple.
 Teams across the business could test new integrations with their own data, as if they’d had them turned on the whole time.
 Having data in a central place also made it possible to answer questions that an out-of-the-box solution couldn’t.

-Suddenly, integrations were easy because Segment put all of their data in one place.
-"We started using Segment libraries for iOS, Android, the web, and server environments."
+Suddenly, integrations were easy because Twilio Segment put all of their data in one place.
+"We started using Twilio Segment libraries for iOS, Android, the web, and server environments."
 Hawkins said.
-"We quickly had over half of our web and native properties tracked to Segment, and within a few weeks, we tracked every single one of our products and brands.
-Segment pushed this data out to multiple tools, helping us test analytics services and get started faster."
+"We quickly had over half of our web and native properties tracked to Twilio Segment, and within a few weeks, we tracked every single one of our products and brands.
+Twilio Segment pushed this data out to multiple tools, helping us test analytics services and get started faster."

 Having data in a central place also made it possible to answer questions that an out-of-the-box solution couldn’t.
-Segment stored TKWW’s customer data in a Redshift warehouse, allowing teams to run SQL queries to learn complicated things about how their sites and apps are used.
-"We love being able to dig into the raw data with Segment's Redshift integration and visualize what’s causing users to come back on a daily basis," he said.
+Twilio Segment stored The Knot’s customer data in a Redshift warehouse, allowing teams to run SQL queries to learn complicated things about how their sites and apps are used.
+"We love being able to dig into the raw data with Twilio Segment's Redshift integration and visualize what’s causing users to come back on a daily basis," he said.
 "Now we can figure out if new features are being used.
 Was that feature great?
 Or is it not being used at all?".

-Segment data gave them surprising insights about their product.
+Twilio Segment data gave them surprising insights about their product.
 They dug into raw data in Redshift and discovered one of the most popular features was one that they had believed was unremarkable: the wedding countdown timer in The Knot Wedding Planner app.
 "We found that a lot of our users were actually coming back just to see their wedding countdown, see how many days were left until their wedding," Hawkins said.

-Now that every team has access to the tools they need, data informs every decision TKWW makes.
+Now that every team has access to the tools they need, data informs every decision The Knot makes.
 Every product development, every customer interaction, every sales call, and every marketing function is data-driven, because every single team in the company can use data in a way that works for them.
 And when a question can’t be answered with a SaaS tool, teams query the raw data in Redshift to get the answers they need.

-"We use Segment data to understand where our couples are in their journey and we try to match the right vendor with the right couple at the right time," Hawkins said.
+"We use Twilio Segment data to understand where our couples are in their journey and we try to match the right vendor with the right couple at the right time," Hawkins said.
 "Our teams are always thinking about the next cool way to use that information, and nine out of ten times, that becomes very meaningful to our couples.
 We use that to change the experience, to make it a little more personalized or a little more efficient.
 It's just been a great partnership."